leogaudin/ready_set_boole/README.md

 > **Any number that is not in the set** is in the complement.
 >
-> So technically, the complement of the set is infinite, but the subject specifies that ***the globally encompassing set is considered to be the union of all the sets given as parameters***."
+> So technically, the complement of the set is infinite, but the subject specifies that ***the globally encompassing set is considered to be the union of all the sets given as parameters***.
 >
 >